1242035/spree/guides/src/content/developer/core/shipments.md

 A Calculator is the component responsible for calculating the shipping price for each available Shipping Method.

-Spree ships with 5 default Calculators:
+Viauco ships with 5 default Calculators:

 * Flat rate (per order)
 * Flat rate (per item/product)